Chain Link Fencing

 How far apart should chain link fence posts be?

 This is another component to your chain link fence that you don’t want to cut back on.
-They are the smaller of the different posts used, but they are sturdy and should be spaced a minimum of 4 feet apart and no more than ten feet apart, from center of each post.
+They are the smaller of the different posts used, but they are sturdy and should be spaced a minimum of 4 feet apart and no more than ten feet apart, from the center of each post.

 Do chain link fence posts need concrete?